metalsoft-io/metalcloud-sdk-go/docs/NetworkEndpointGroupAPI.md

 ## GetNetworkEndpointGroupLogicalNetwork

-> NetworkEndpointGroupLogicalNetworkDto GetNetworkEndpointGroupLogicalNetwork(ctx, networkEndpointGroupId, logicalNetworkId).Execute()
+> NetworkEndpointGroupLogicalNetwork GetNetworkEndpointGroupLogicalNetwork(ctx, networkEndpointGroupId, logicalNetworkId).Execute()

 Get a logical network by its ID